rodneypuplampu/multi-modal-chatprompt-from-scratch/README.md

 ## 📄 License

-This project is designed for enterprise banking environments with appropriate security and compliance considerations.
+This project is designed for enterprise  environments with appropriate security and compliance considerations.
 Ensure all usage complies with your organization's data governance policies.

 **Built with Sovereign AI principles - Your data, your intelligence, your control.**